EnzoSeason/keeper/README.md

 There are 2 services:

 - Identity Service: It manages the user.
-Authentication is not includes.
+Authentication is not included.

 - Reporting Service: It's composed by 2 parts